 Moving Docs and Spreadsheets into the Clouds

 Google has essentially launched a free version of Microsoft Office hosted online and accessible anywhere in the world – talk about groundbreaking technology.
 The doors are just starting to open for the Google Docs team.
-There’s so much innovation and potential to be added into this area of the web, and it’s a tell-tale sign showcasing the power of our expanding cloud.
+There’s so much innovation and potential to be added to this area of the web, and it’s a tell-tale sign showcasing the power of our expanding cloud.

 There’s a lot of information out there about the potential for cloud computing.
-As we move into the ever changing future we can see how technology is advancing in our lives every day, and it’s only getting more powerful.
+As we move into the ever-changing future, we can see how technology is advancing in our lives every day, and it’s only getting more powerful.

 How many years can we expect before we see drastic changes in the way we work online?
 What new technology will drastically change the current web design market?
 Cloud computing looks very hopeful, but ultimately we’ll just have to wait and see.